MrDaPoyo/poyo-reporter/raw_interviews/april-music_band.md

-# April and her band
+# Interviewing Fudge, ft.
+April!
 ## Fudge is a jazz/blues band based on London.
+Today we'll interview april about her experience with the band and a lil bit about guitars.
 ### Poyo,April

 Poyo: Hey there, April!
 Welcome to the Poyo Reporter.